miet-1-2-3-go/qm/CH2 - classical physics.md

 *   **Period ($T$) and Frequency ($f$):**
     $$T = 2\pi\sqrt{\frac{m}{k}} \quad \text{and} \quad f = \frac{1}{T} = \frac{1}{2\pi}\sqrt{\frac{k}{m}}$$

+### Hooke's Law

+States that **if you apply a force to a spring, then the force stretches spring.** And if you don't stretch too much, **Hooke's law says that the amount of force you apply is proportional to the stretch.** So, that means that **if you apply twice the force, you get twice the stretch.**

 ## Simple pendulum
 For small angular displacements ($\theta$), a simple pendulum behaves as a simple harmonic oscillator.